 How it works:

-Give learners short stories with blanks where key grammar elements are missing (articles, verbs, prepositions).
+Give learners short stories with missing words where key grammar elements should be.

 Example: